Unvanquished/validate-release/README.md

 - Build IDs in symbol files match chose of binaries (i.e. the symbols actually come from the right binary)
 - DEPS graph of DPKs: all deps exist; no cycles; no unused packages

-Running the script on the 0.51.1 release produces the following output on stdout:
+Running the script on the 0.51.1 release produces the following output on stdout as of commit d7c72954:

     # python3 validate_release.py unvanquished_0.51.1.zip
     Unwanted file "symbols.7z" found in unvanquished_0.51.1/pkg/unvanquished_0.51.1.dpk